|

 Final thoughts on Ramazan

-If you’re considering visiting during Ramadan it really depends on what you hope to get out of your trip.
-This isn’t an easy call for sure.
+Visiting Turkey during Ramadan definitely has some pros and cons.
+Whether it is a good choice for you really depends on what you hope to get out of your trip.

-If you are a feeler, you may feel Ramadan affects you more than others, which could be an important thing to consider before traveling.
+If you are a feeler, you may feel Ramadan in Turkey affects you more than others, which could be an important thing to consider before traveling.

 Either way you go it could be great!
 But that also means you can just come back and see what it’s like during another season of the year!